-- Maintain a safe and secure environment - Focus students on their academic achievement - Help students develop appropriate social and occupational dress and appearance skills Help students develop a positive and healthy self-esteem - Create school pride - We would like to clarify our expectations: - o Shirts must have sleeves with no midriffs exposed.
-There should be no plunging necklines, excessive back exposure or visible undergarments. - Any covering on the lower body should be in good taste and should not have skin exposed above the lower thigh. - o Hats or hair coverings that block a student's face should not be worn in the building.
-Wearing of sunglasses or other items that cover the head or face may be allowed with special permission from the administration.
-At teacher discretion, hoods may be worn in the classroom.

-o Shoes must be worn at all times.
+- Maintain a safe and secure environment - Focus students on their academic achievement - Help students develop appropriate social and occupational dress and appearance skills - Help students develop a positive and healthy self-esteem - Create school pride - We would like to clarify our expectations: - o Shirts must have sleeves with no midriffs exposed.
+There should be no plunging necklines, excessive back exposure or visible undergarments. - o Any covering on the lower body should be in good taste and should not have skin exposed above the lower thigh. - o Students are not permitted to wear hats, hoods or head coverings in the building.
+Sunglasses also should not be worn in the building. - o Shoes must be worn at all times.